 Toxicity: Non-toxic to pets and people.

-While these plants are generally low-maintenance, having a good quality potting soil will go a long way in keeping your plants healthy and reducing the work you need to put in.
+While these plants are generally low-maintenance, having a good quality indoor plant soil will go a long way in keeping your plants healthy and reducing the work you need to put in.
 Here’s why it’s important:

 - Nutrient Supply: Plants absorb nutrients from the soil to grow and stay healthy.
 Using a high-quality potting mix ensures that your plants get the essential nutrients they need.